krishmarwah/Angry_Birds_Final_Project/README.md

 Example:
 The woodBlocks, glassBlocks, and armoredPigs lists collectively represent groups of game elements, enabling unified operations (e.g., iterating through them to check for collisions or apply game logic).

+Serialization
+Purpose:
+Serialization allows us to save and load the game state (e.g., levels, bird positions, and scores), enabling players to resume gameplay and debugging.

+Implementation:

+Used the Serializable interface for classes like GameState, Bird, and Material.
+Game state is saved to a file (savegame.ser) using ObjectOutputStream and loaded with ObjectInputStream.
+Non-serializable fields (e.g., Box2D Body objects) are marked as transient and reinitialized during deserialization.

+Junit Testing has also been implemeted.

+Bonus:
+We have added the following bonus features:
+1.Key system-Grants an extra life upon loosing a particular level.
+2.A Description screen for each level giving information about the level and optimal Srategies to defeat the level.(Also uses Serialisation)

 Thank You!